tuncdan/dx-mapcontrol-svg-color-corrector/README.md

 # dx-mapcontrol-svg-color-corrector
-A trivial application for to fix the DevExpress MapControl color problem
+A trivial application to fix the DevExpress MapControl color problem